RowanDurrant/Chess-Engine/README.md

 # Chess-Engine
 Attempt to make an automatic chess opponent in R

-It's not fast, it's not good, I'm half tempted to make a second chess.com account to test it's ELO but I imagine it'll be around 300 or so.
+It's not fast, it's not good, I'm half tempted to make a second chess.com account to test its ELO but I imagine it'll be around 300 or so (update on that: it stalemates against the easiest computer player.
+Not sure how it would play against a human of the same level.
+Nick absolutely thrashes it).
 But it does work in the barest sense of the term, and can do castling and en passant!

 How it works: when it's your turn you will be presented with a list of possible moves.
 Type the row number (not piece ID!) into the console and it'll move the